CDRT/blog/docs/2024/intro_ldmm.md

 #### Get-LnvUpdatesRepo

 For instances where Update Retriever cannot be used to create the local repository or where full automation of the repository creation is desired, this cmdlet can be used instead.
 It can be customized and executed on a regular basis to get the latest update packages.
 This cmdlet is based on the PowerShell script that was documented in this blog article: [Create Local Repository Using PowerShell](https://blog.lenovocdrt.com/#/2023/scripted_repo_creation)

+!> One of the parameters of this cmdlet, -RT5toRT3, will generate a repository where the Reboot Type 5 updates are changed to Reboot Type 3 which modifies the XML Package Descriptor.
+A repository created this way with modified XML package descriptors will require you to use Thin Installer to process the updates in the repository.
+Commercial Vantage and Lenovo System Update will not recognize the modified updates.

 ``` PowerShell
 PS C:\> Get-LnvUpdatesRepo -MachineTypes 21EY -WindowsVersion 11 -PackageTypes 3 -RebootTypes 5 -RepositoryPath c:\21EY